 Liabilities for Pending and Threatened Litigation.
 We are subject to litigation, government investigations, proceedings, claims or assessments and various contingent liabilities incidental to our business or assumed in connection with certain business acquisitions.
 In accordance with the accounting standards for contingencies, we accrue a charge for a loss contingency when we believe it is both probable that a liability has been incurred, and the amount of the loss can be reasonably estimated.
 If the loss is within a range of specified amounts, the most likely amount is accrued, and if no amount within the range represents a better estimate we accrue the minimum amount in the range.
 Generally, we record the loss contingency at the amount we expect to pay to resolve the contingency and the amount is generally not discounted to the present value.
 Amounts recoverable under insurance contracts are recorded as assets when recovery is deemed probable.
 Contingencies that might result in a gain are not recognized until realizable.
 Changes to the amount of the estimated loss, or resolution of one or more contingencies could have a material impact on our results of operations, financial position and cash flows.
+See Note 19 to our audited consolidated financial statements for further discussion of our litigation matters.

 Valuation of Long-Lived Assets.
 In addition to goodwill and identifiable intangible assets recognized in connection with our business acquisitions, our long-lived assets also include property, plant and equipment, capitalized software development costs for software to be sold, leased or otherwise marketed, and certain long-term investments.
-As of December 31, 2009, the consolidated carrying values of our property, plant and equipment were \$854 million, capitalized software development costs were \$48 million and certain long-term investments were \$24 million.
-As of December 31, 2009, the carrying value of our property, plant and equipment represented 6% of total assets and the carrying value of our capitalized software development costs and certain long-term investments each represented less than 1% of total assets.
+As of December 31, 2010, the consolidated carrying values of our property, plant and equipment were \$923 million, certain long-term investments were \$55 million, and capitalized software development costs were \$43 million.
+As of December 31, 2010, the carrying value of our property, plant and equipment represented 6% of total assets and the carrying value of our capitalized software development costs and certain long-term investments each represented less than 1% of total assets.
 We review the valuation of our long-lived assets whenever events or changes in circumstances indicate that the carrying amount of these assets may not be recoverable.
 An impairment loss is recognized when the carrying amount of a long-lived asset exceeds its fair value or net realizable value expected to result from the asset's use and eventual disposition.
 We use a variety of factors to assess valuation, depending upon the asset.
-Long-lived assets are evaluated based upon the expected period the asset will be utilized, and other factors depending on the asset, including estimated future sales, profits and related cash flows, estimated product acceptance and product life cycles, changes in technology and customer demand, and the performance of invested companies and joint ventures, as well as volatility in external markets for investments.
+Long-lived asset are evaluated based upon the expected period the asset will be utilized, and other factors depending on the asset, including estimated future sales, profits and related cash flows, estimated product acceptance and product life cycles, changes in technology and customer demand, and the performance of invested companies and joint ventures, as well as volatility in external markets for investments.
 Changes in estimates and judgments on any of these factors could have a material impact on our results of operations and financial position.